vishful/lab-normalization-third-normal-form/README.md

 # ProGrad Lab | THIRD NORMAL FORM

 ## What Should You Do
 ```
-Go to any word processor like windows - MS word or libre office in Ubuntu.
+Go to any word processor like Windows MS word or libre office in Ubuntu.
 Complete the assignment and upload the table definition in github
 ```